lpolish/luispulidocom-new-blog/src/content/posts/photobiomodulation-device-compliance.md

 ### Enhancing Anti Aging and Oncology Care

-PBM Hospital is dedicated to advancing healthcare through precise PBM solutions for anti-aging and oncology support.
+At [PBM Hospital](https://pbmhospital.mx/en/home/), we are dedicated to advancing healthcare through precise PBM solutions for anti-aging and oncology support.
 From initial photonic design to rigorous clinical validation, our unwavering commitment to excellence ensures our devices offer significant safety and efficacy.
 We harness the profound capability of light to transform patient outcomes.
 Through both the development of advanced PBM devices and the provision of direct therapy—as demonstrated in our specialized centers, including PBM Hospital in Tijuana—we are uniquely positioned to serve the evolving needs of the medical community and their patients.
 Join us as we illuminate new paths to enhanced well-being and recovery.